tsunghotang/JavaScript30/01 - JavaScript Drum Kit/README.md

 Each key is mapped to a sound effect.
 When the user hits or clicks a key, a short animation will appear and a sound effect will play.

 We achieve this with:
- * **Event Listeners** - whenever the user presses or clicks a key we apply a CSS class to the element corresponding to the element/key pressed and play an audio.
+ * **Event Listeners** - whenever the user presses or clicks a key, we apply a CSS class to the element corresponding to the element/key pressed and play an audio.
 This CSS class will execute the animation.

- * **The HTML data attribute** - We assign each key element to its corresponding codeKey and bind an audio file to that keyCode.
+ * **The HTML data attribute** - we assign each element with a class of `key` to its corresponding codeKey and bind an audio file to that keyCode.

 ## Key Takeaways